ku-plrg-classroom/docs/scala-tutorial/README.md

 ### (Problem #10) `sum` (15 points)

-It takes a tree `t` and returns the sum of the values of its leaf nodes.
+It takes a tree `t` and returns the sum of the values of all nodes.
 For example, the sum of `t1` is 10, the sum of `t2` is 15, and the sum of `t3` is 15.
 ```scala
 test(sum(t1), 10)
 test(sum(t2), 15)